 Taking Pride in Progressive Policies and Peace

 Ticos are extremely proud of the fact that they have no army.
 Costa Ricans put effort into differentiating themselves from many of their more troubled and violent neighbors as well as their social, political, cultural, and environmental progressive policies.
 Civil war has not erupted in Costa Rica since 1948.
 In this same period, Nicaragua, Guatemala, Mexico, and El Salvador have all had civil wars and poured a lot of money into their military.
 Similarly, Panama has had significant problems with a military coup in the 1980s, and only disbanded their army in 1996.
 Now, they are becoming more stable.

 Money For The Costa Rica Military Put Elsewhere

-After the demilitarization, Costa Rica turned its attention towards developing political stability and set a police force in place, promotes education, fights for environmental protection, public health and cultural preservation.
+After the demilitarization, Costa Rica turned its attention towards developing political stability and set a police force in place, promotes education, fights for environmental protection, public health and national, cultural preservation.
 Additionally, the absence of an army makes it possible each year to fund all of the country’s public universities, as well as several public hospitals.
-Now they are making big changes regarding human rights as well as animal rights.
+Now the Costa Rica government is making big changes regarding human rights and climate change as well as animal rights.